July 3–8, 2016 Grades 8-12

 --Be able to count independently on rhythms involving dotted quarters, eighths, dotted eighths, and sixteenths

---Be able to shift and play in positions: violinists and violists must be able to play in first and third position; cellists must be able to play in first through third position and be comfortable using extensions; bassists must be able to play in half through third position
+--Be able to shift and play in positions: violinists and violists must be able to play and read fluently in first and third position; cellists must be able to play in first through fourth position and be comfortable using extensions; bassists must be able to play in half through third position

--- Have a history of practicing at home independently at least four times a week.
+-- Have a history of practicing at home independently at least 3.5 hours per week.

---Have at least three years of school orchestral playing experience or three years of private lessons.
+--Have at least three years of school orchestral playing experience or a minimum of three years of private lessons.

 If you are not sure if a student is at the right level for Cougar String Camp, please contact Meredith Arksey at 208-553-2316 (cell) or 509-335-3961 (office), email@example.com.

-The General Scholarships are individual scholarships based on financial need and/or merit (partial scholarships only).
-To apply for a General Scholarship you must submit a scholarship application and a recording of a three-octave scale (for basses, two octave scale) once played slowly for tone and vibrato, and once played in 16th notes at mm quarter-note=100, and two minutes of a piece of your choice that show both lyrical and technical skill
+Scholarships are based on financial need and/or merit (partial scholarships only).
+To apply for a scholarship you must submit a scholarship application and a recording of a three-octave scale (for basses, two octave scale) once played slowly for tone and vibrato, and once played in 16th notes at mm quarter-note=100, and two to four minutes of a piece or pieces of your choice that show both lyrical and technical skill

 To submit your recording, click on How to Send Your Recording below